2xsaiko/IngameAccountSwitcher/README.md

 # IngameAccountSwitcher
-This is a fork of the Ingame Account Switcher Minecraft Mod
+This is the repository for the Ingame Account Switcher Minecraft Mod